Khloe Kardashian Pregnant: Tristan Thompson Wants More Babies With ‘KUWTK’ Star

 In the photo where Khloe Kardashian was seen wiping her boyfriend’s lips, the words “Dad + Mom” were written on it.
 As expected, the snap started whispers and speculations that the KUWTK star may be pregnant with Tristan Thompson’s baby.

-Before things gotten out of hand, a source told TMZ that these were just their cute pet names for each other.
-However, Khloe Kardashian has previously revealed in one of the Keeping Up With The Kardashians episodes that Tristan Thompson wanted to have five or six kids with her so for the TV personality to get pregnant soon is definitely not far from happening.
+Before things got out of hand, a source told TMZ that these were just their cute pet names for each other.
+However, Khloe Kardashian has previously revealed in one of the Keeping Up With the Kardashians episodes that Tristan Thompson wanted to have five or six kids with her, so for the TV personality to get pregnant soon is definitely not far from happening.

-For now, curious fans are just going to wait until Khloe Kardashian and Tristan Thompson will finally reveal the special announcement.
+For now, curious fans are just going to have to wait until Khloe Kardashian and Tristan Thompson actually reveal any special announcement.

 [Featured Image by Dennis Van Tine/STAR MAX/IPx/AP Images]